Mexico Field Trips, February and March 1980

 called her a queen as she sat there on the floor in the

-semi-sunlight, & presented her with the tape recorder.
+semi-sunlight, and I presented her with the tape recorder.

 I